More competition is needed

 Mobile carrier and ISP 100% DIGITAL EXPERIENCE since 2018

 Videotron ranks first in customer experience among Canadian wireless providers according to Forrester's Canada Customer Experience Index 2018.

-Fizz is first in online experience in the telecommunications industry (2020 Leger WOW Digital study)
+Fizz is first in online experience in the telecommunications industry for the third year in a row (Leger WOW Digital study)